Overview

 one or multiple runs

-• on every render
+• after every render

 clean-up on unmount